pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 ## Config Helper

+Some time ago there was a [question on Stackoverflow](https://stackoverflow.com/questions/49238517/how-to-map-service-factory-pids-to-their-objectclassdefinition/49239698?noredirect=1#comment85508462_49239698) by someone who was struggling with this.
 I therefore created a _Config Helper_ class that can update Configuration Admin programmatically using the configuration interfaces to ge the property names and types.

     @Reference